xenodus/omh-simple-app/README.md

 ## Setup Instructions

 1. Create a .env file.
-You can reference .env.sample and fill in the appropriate values.
+You can rename .env.sample to .env and replace the sample values.

 ```
 MYSQL_HOSTNAME=